lemlac/mulem/docs/reference.md

     init(name: str, value: int): MyStruct =
         MyStruct(name: name, value: value)

-print("{MyStruct.staticValue}")
+print("{ MyStruct.staticValue }")
 ```

-A method with `self` in the first parameter are callable as a method on the instance. `self` refers to the instance, analogous to `self` or `this` in other languages.
+A method with `self` as the first parameter are callable as a method on the instance. `self` refers to the instance, analogous to `self` / `this` in other languages.
 You can optionally give it another name with `as`.

 ```
 MyType :: struct = foo: str